DAA in talks with European Investment Bank for up to €200m

 Airport paid €40m dividend to the State on profits of €133m

+Dublin Airport’s second terminal: The European Investment Bank previously provided the DAA with €260 million to fund the terminal two project at Dublin.

-Airport operator DAA is in talks with the European Investment Bank (EIB) to raise a “couple of hundred million” to part fund its capital expenditure plan which extends to 2024.
+Airport operator DAA is in talks with the European Investment Bank (EIB) to raise a “couple of hundred million” euro to part-fund its capital expenditure plan which extends to 2024.

-At a briefing after it released annual results, the company which controls Dublin and Cork Airports said it expects to receive additional debt funding in the next 12 to 24 months to help its €1 billion plan to increase capacity on its campus.
+At a briefing on its annual results, the company, which controls Dublin and Cork Airports, said it expected to receive additional debt funding in the next 12-24 months to help fund its €1 billion plan to increase capacity on its campus.

-The EIB previously provided the DAA with €260 million to fund the terminal two project and €200 million to develop a new pier.
+The EIB previously provided the DAA with €260 million to fund the terminal two project at Dublin and €200 million to develop a new pier.

 DAA, which has a presence in six airports around the world and controls 17 retail businesses, said turnover rose 5 per cent to €897 million in 2018 on the back of improved sales at the group’s international businesses as well as good growth in aeronautical revenue.

-Profit after tax rose 6 per cent to €133 million which prompted the company to give a dividend to the State of €40 million, a 7 per cent increase on 2017.
+Profit after tax rose 6 per cent to €133 million, prompting the company to give a dividend to the State of €40 million, a 7 per cent increase on 2017.

-In advance of the peak summer season, Dublin Airport has increased passenger numbers by 7 per cent so far this year, its chief executive, Dalton Philips, said at the briefing.
-He noted that the airport will have 23 new routes this summer including new long-haul services to Canada, China and the US.
+In advance of the peak summer season, Dublin Airport has increased passenger numbers by 7 per cent so far this year, its chief executive said at the briefing.
+He noted that the airport would have 23 new routes this summer, including new long-haul services to Canada, China and the United States.

 Cautious note